 KTM is at it again with their sporty off-road hotshots and in the form of an electric dirt bike this time!
-The KTM Freeride E-XC is one of a kind — an electric dirt bike created with a mix of extreme sports and absolute silence in mind.
+The KTM Freeride E-XC is one of a kind — one of the best electric dirt bikes to come out this year, created with a mix of extreme sports and absolute silence in mind.
 And it retails at just $8,299 USD.

 KTM is Austria’s biggest petrol motorcycle manufacturer and yes, they make great petrol bikes using highly advanced engineering.
 But will the company’s electric bikes conform to the standard?
 Will their newest electric dirt bike be a market ground-breaker?
 Will it be as successful as its petrol-powered siblings?
 KTM has actually included features that’ll make it so.
 Read on to find out.

 What Is the KTM Freeride E-XC Electric Dirt Bike?

 The KTM Freeride E-XC is an upcoming electric dirt bike in KTM’s 2020 off-roader series, KTM’s first automatic dirt bike, and the third electric dirt bike KTM has made.
 The KTM electric dirt bike shares the same all-out stance with its petrol-powered sibling, the KTM EXC, but does so with zero emissions and zero noise.
 It is a good fit for extreme sports enthusiasts due to its aggressive styling and attitude.
 The KTM electric dirt bike is a solid, reliable, nimble and efficient bike built to bomb trails, downhills, and dust bowls at the cost of nothing but an electric bill.